ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 solver: libmamba
 ```

+!!!
+Note
+    The YCRC miniconda module sets up symlinks for the envs and pkgs directories in your.conda folder.
+These point to locations in your [project](/data/hpc-storage/#project) and [scratch](/data/hpc-storage/#60-day-scratch) directories, respectively (use `ls -l ~/.conda` to view the symlink locations).
+We do this to address technical limitations on the number of files your home directory can have (conda creates huge numbers of very small files).
+By putting 'pkgs' in the scratch directory, we ensure that the cached conda files insde are discarded after 60 days, to minimize the burden on our filesystem.

 ### Find and Install Additional Packages

 You can search [Anaconda Cloud](https://anaconda.org/) or use [`conda search`](https://docs.conda.io/projects/conda/en/latest/commands/search.html) to find the names of packages you would like to install: